+Bulk fertilizers and soil amendments are mixed with soils, and then either tilled in to the ground for in-ground cultivation, or placed in to grow bags or raised beds or other containers.
+Dry/bulk fertilizers and soil amendments can also be applied directly to the planting stations by shovel.
 Liquid or granular fertilizers can be mixed with water in mixing tanks; plastic tubing and driplines can then be used to gravity-feed the water / fertilizer mixture to the planting stations.

-Fertilizers and soil amendments can also be applied directly to the planting stations by shovel or by using a spray tank mounted to a backpack, all-terrain vehicle, golf cart, or a garden cart.
+Liquid fertilizers (or compost teas) can also be applied by using a spray tank mounted to a backpack, all-terrain vehicle, golf cart, or a garden cart.

-Bulk fertilizers will be incorporated into the soil shortly after delivery and will not typically be stockpiled/stored on site.
-Should bulk fertilizers need to be stockpiled, they will be covered with a tarp and secured with ropes and weights.
-Fertilizers will be stored in a stormproof shed or Conex container so that stormwater is not contaminated.
+Fertilizers and other chemicals will be stored in a stormproof shed, Conex container, and/or outbuilding so that stormwater is not contaminated.
 Fertilizers will be properly labeled and open containers sealed when stored.
 Personal protective equipment will be used by staff when handling fertilizers and other chemicals, such as safety glasses, gloves, dust mask or respirator, boots, and pants and long-sleeved shirt.
 Fertilizers will be handled and applied according to their instructions.
 See Material Safety Data Sheets in the Appendix for specific information.
 The following fertilizer application and storage protocols will be implemented:

-- Comply with all label directions; - Store chemicals in a secure building or shed to prevent access by wildlife; - Contain any chemical leaks and immediately clean up any spills; - Apply the minimum amount of product necessary; - Prevent offsite drift: - Do not apply chemicals when pollinators are present; - Do not spray directly to surface water or allow chemical product to drift to surface water.
+- Comply with all label directions; - Store chemicals in a secure building or shed to prevent access by wildlife; - Contain any chemical leaks and immediately clean up any spills; - Apply the minimum amount of product necessary; - Prevent offsite drift; - Do not apply chemicals when pollinators are present; - Do not spray directly to surface water or allow chemical product to drift to surface water.

-7.4.
+8.4.
 Monitoring Program

 The monitoring program for fertilizers is incorporated in to the Stormwater Monitoring Program.
-In general, the monitoring program consists of regular inspections of chemical storage areas, the immediate cleanup of spilled products, recordkeeping of quantities and types of fertilizers used, and employee training and personal protection.
+In general, the monitoring program consists of regular inspections of chemical storage areas, the immediate cleanup of spilled products, recordkeeping of quantities and types of fertilizers used, employee training in proper use and handling, and use of personal protective equipment.